d3stusi/3D-Printed-Masks/Model-Library/MON-v1.0/README.md

 Bed Temp: 55
 Top/Bottom layers: 4
 Infill: 10%
-Layer Height: 0.2-0.32
+Layer Height: no more than 80% of your nozzle diameter.
+Step in 0.4 increments starting at 0 for best results due to hardware constraints.
-Speed: 60 mm/s
+Speed: 60 mm/s for basic.
+If you are comfortable slowly increase speed each print until issues arise.
 Time To Print: 2.5 hrs

 Issues?
 Seems too wide, best fit is 90-90-110 x-y-z.
-This is a scaling reference to the print when oriented for printing ont he build plate.
+This is a scaling reference to the print when oriented for printing on the build plate.
 We need to add some kind of soft material for sealing/comfort